Deepfake Caricatures: Amplifying attention to artifacts increases deepfake detection by humans and machines: Model specification

 \subsection{Classifier module}

 Our Classifier module (Figure \ref{fig:classifier_module}) detects if the input is real or fake.
-This module receives feature maps generated by a global convolutional stem of three $3\times3$ convolution layers with strides 2, 1 and 1.
-The layers use the Mish~\cite{misra2019mish} activation function and implement Batch Normalization operations.
-A $3\times3$ max pooling layer with stride 2 follows the stem, and a sequence of $L$ Attention Blocks followed by a global average pooling and a sigmoid activation completes the Classifier Module.
+This module receives feature maps generated by an EVA-02 \cite{EVA02} backbone (Stem in Figure \ref{fig:teaser}), a transformer-based model trained to output general visual representations through masked modeling on ImageNet.
+The stem's embeddings are fed to our classifier module, composed of $L$ Human Attention Blocks followed by a global average pooling and a sigmoid activation.
 We define Attention Blocks as a Residual Block followed by a customized self-attention operation detailed in Figure \ref{fig:classifier_module}b.
 We allow this module to supplement its self-attention with the human-guided attention information provided by the Artifact Attention Module, in order to increase attention to key parts of the input (details below).
-We analyzed Attention block sequence sizes of $L=18$ and $L=34$: each alternative yields a different model version, referred to as CariNet18 and CariNet34.
+We analyzed Attention block sequence sizes of $L=18$ and $L=34$: each alternative yields a different model version, referred to as CariNet-S and CariNet.
 Cross entropy is used as the loss function.
 The output of the binary logit function is assigned to each frame as a detection score; we take the averaged score of the whole sequence as the prediction for the video clip.

 \textbf{Self-attention with artifact heatmaps.} We define our self-attention layers in a similar manner to prior self-attention work \cite{zhang2018self, bello2019attention}, but we extended the traditional construction to incorporate modulation from the artifact attention heatmaps.
 Our self attention layer computes an affinity matrix between keys and queries, where the keys are re-weighted by the artifact attention map, putting more weight on the artifacts that are relevant to humans.
 Given a feature map $\mathbf{x_i}$ over one frame, and an artifact attention map $A$ over that frame, the module learns to generate an affinity matrix $\mathbf{a_i}$: